Horse blanket: Types of blankets

 Heavy blankets for warmth make up the bulk of the horse blanket market, but lightweight blankets may be used in the summer to help the animal ward off flies and to prevent the hair coat from bleaching out.
 Such blankets are usually called a "sheet" or a "fly sheet".
 They are usually made of some type of nylon or strong synthetic fiber, but with the capacity to "breathe" so that the animal remains cool.
 Most have a smooth nylon lining in front to prevent hair from wearing off on the shoulders.
 They are becoming increasingly popular, particularly with the rise of insect borne diseases such as West Nile fever.
+Rain sheets are blankets with no fill, and are waterproof.
+This means they provide very little warmth, but are waterproof and wind proof.
+They are often used in summer rain showers where it is too warm for the horse to be stabled or wear its winter rug, but must still keep dry.